full-join/coding-challenges/whack-a-mole/README.md

 * Bind to click on "start game" button so game doesn't start until user clicks that
 * Increase the speed of the moles as the game progresses
 * End the game after 20 hits
+* Add a timer
+* Ensure the event was registered by a user and not a script